 Australian film maker Brett Williams tells our story well in his new 18 minute film.

 The main climbing area is on the King’s estate at Fangatave Beach, at the north-eastern end of the island.
-While there is potential for climbing at Olu, Houmatahi and Laku’fanga, access to these locations has not yet been established.
+A few routes have also been established at Olu, Houmatahi and Laku’fanga.

 For specific questions please email email@example.com.

 All bolts are titanium 80-110mm x 10mm glue in P-style ring bolts.
 The bolts are manufactured in China and so far all seem to be of high quality.
 We have stress tested these bolts over a long duration to 12kN with no noticeable distortion.
 In a destructive test the bolts fail at about 29kN.

 The adhesive used in 2016 and 2017 was Hilti HIT-HY 200 R. In 2018 Hilti HIT-HY170 was also used.
 If you see red glue it is HIT-500v3.

 New route development is being coordinated by the Kaka Maka Group.
 If you want to develop new routes please get in touch via email firstname.lastname@example.org.

 If you’d like to contribute towards bolting and route development you cvan make donations to the Kaka Maka (NZ) bank account: 12 3153 0121544 50